jamsinclair/opifancontrol/README.md

 # opifancontrol

-A simple PWM fan controller for Orange Pi boards (Only tested on an Orange Pi 5 and Orange Pi 5 Plus).
+A simple PWM fan controller for Orange Pi boards using GPIO pins (Only tested on an Orange Pi 5 and Orange Pi 5 Plus).

-ℹ️ This project uses a simple bash script to control fans connected through standard GPIO header pins.
-The SoC processor used by Orange Pi 5 and Orange Pi 5 Plus also supports built-in fan control that can be updated with UEFI firmware.
-This could be configured to use the existing fan connector (default) or GPIO pins to control the fan speed without the need for this project.
-For more information on how to update the UEFI firmware, see the [EDK2 UEFI firmware for Rockchip](https://github.com/edk2-porting/edk2-rk3588) or your Orange Pi manual.
-This project will not be updated to support the UEFI firmware fan control and aims to keep things simple.
+ℹ️ The SoC processor used by Orange Pi 5 and Orange Pi 5 Plus also supports built-in fan control that can be updated with UEFI firmware.
+This project is focused on a providing a simple solution without updating firmware.
+For more information see [UEFI Fan Control](#uefi-fan-control).

 ## Features